Alice Chisholm: Post-war

 She was appointed Commander of the Order of the British Empire (CBE) in 1918 and Dame Commander of the Order of the British Empire (DBE) in the 1920 civilian war honours.
 When she returned to Australia she continued working within the community.
 She helped found the Returned and Services League of Australia in Goulburn and she was active in the Country Women's Association and RSPCA.

 Death

-Survived by two sons and a daughter, she died at her home at West Pennant Hills on 30 May 1954, aged 97 years 11 months, and was buried in the Church of England cemetery at Kippilaw, near Goulburn.
+Survived by two sons and a daughter, she died at her home in West Pennant Hills on 30 May 1954, aged 97 years and 11 months, and was buried in the Church of England cemetery at Kippilaw, near Goulburn.
 She was Australia's oldest-living dame, a record that was not broken until Dame Elisabeth Murdoch surpassed her age in January 2007.

 Legacy

 A street in the Canberra suburb of Cook is named in her honour.
 Upon her return to Australia she lived in a house called "Bolderwood" in the Sydney North West suburb of Pennant Hills.
 The house still stands today.